Cory Gardner: Early career

-Gardner served as general counsel and legislative director for former U.S. Senator Wayne Allard of Colorado from 2002 to 2005.
+National Corn Growers Association.
+Gardner later served as general counsel and legislative director for former U.S. Senator Wayne Allard of Colorado from 2002 to 2005.

-Colorado House of Representatives
+Colorado House of Representatives (2005-2011)

 Elections

 Gardner was appointed to the Colorado House of Representatives in 2005 and elected to a full term in 2006.
 He represented District 63 in the Colorado House of Representatives from 2005 through 2011.

 Tenure

 In 2006, Gardner proposed legislation to create a rainy-day fund to help protect the state from future economic downturns.
 His proposal relied on money made available by Referendum C—which allowed state revenue caps to be exceeded for five years—for future budget emergencies.
 He staunchly opposed any tax increases.
 He helped create the Colorado Clean Energy Development Authority which issued bonds to finance projects that involve the production, transportation and storage of clean energy until it was repealed in 2012.